 - Border Cash Reports (BCR).

-Reports are submitted to the FIU using the goAML Web application: http://www.police.govt.nz/advice/businesses-and-organisations/fiu/goaml
+Each Reporting Entity will require a GoAML account as these reports are submitted to the FIU via the goAML Web application: http://www.police.govt.nz/advice/businesses-and-organisations/fiu/goaml

 As a general rule, a suspicious transaction will be one that is inconsistent with the customer’s known activities and profile or with the normal business expected for that type of client.